-138. Regulation 50 requires a PCBU at a workplace to ensure that air monitoring is carried out to determine the airborne concentration of a substance or mixture at the workplace to which an exposure standard applies if:

-- the person is not certain on reasonable grounds whether or not the airborne concentration of a substance or mixture at the workplace exceeds the relevant exposure standard, or - monitoring is necessary to determine whether there is a risk to health. - 139.
-The maximum penalty for a contravention of sub-regulation 50(1) is \$6 000 for an individual and \$30 000 for a body corporate. - 140.
-Sub-regulation 50(2) requires a PCBU at a workplace to ensure that the results of air monitoring are recorded and are kept for 30 years after the record is made, and that the results are readily accessible to persons at that workplace who may be exposed to the substance or mixture. - 141.
-The maximum penalty for a contravention of sub-regulation 50(2) is \$1 250 for an individual and \$6 000 for a body corporate.
+- 130. Regulation 50 requires a PCBU at a workplace to ensure that air monitoring is carried out to determine the airborne concentration of a substance or mixture at the workplace to which an exposure standard applies if: - the person is not certain on reasonable grounds whether or not the airborne concentration of a substance or mixture at the workplace exceeds the relevant exposure standard, or - monitoring is necessary to determine whether there is a risk to health. - 131.
+The maximum penalty for a contravention of sub-regulation 50(1) is the tier E monetary penalty.
+Sub-regulation 50(2) requires a PCBU at a workplace to ensure that the results of air monitoring are recorded and are kept for 30 years after the record is made, and that the results are readily accessible to persons at that workplace who may be exposed to the substance or mixture. - 132.
+The maximum penalty for a contravention of sub-regulation 50(2) is the tier I monetary penalty. - 133.
+Sub-regulation 50(3) requires a PCBU at a workplace to ensure that the results of air monitoring carried out under sub-regulation (1) are readily accessible to persons at the workplace who may be exposed to the substance or mixture. - 134.
+The maximum penalty for a contravention of sub-regulation 50(3) is the tier G monetary penalty.